openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

 .. _First Steps: http://support.gpgtools.org/kb/how-to/first-steps-where-do-i-start-where-do-i-begin#setupkey

 ****************************************************************
-Credentials Created by edX for Accessing Data Storage
+edX: Create and Deliver Credentials for Accessing Data Storage
 ****************************************************************

 The data packages that edX prepares for each partner organization are uploaded